4 Methods to Close That Ice-Cold Ceiling Vent (Home / Office)

 Can You Block An Air Vent?

 There are a lot of factors to consider when it comes to blocking air vents at home and in the office.
 Blocking the vent could provide you with momentary relief from a pesky draft.
-But perhaps you are wondering what the long-term effects are of closing up an air vent.
+But perhaps you’re wondering what the long-term effects of closing up an air vent are.
 That’s why up next, we will consider the effect of a blocked air vent on the following:

 Your Utility Bill

-Will blocking the air vents in some of the rooms you’re not using cut down on your utility bill?
-You could reason, if you’re not using the room, you might as well block the vent to stop you from paying to cool that room.
+Will blocking the ceiling vents in some of the rooms you’re not using cut down on your utility bill?
+After all, if you’re not using the room, you might as well block the vent to stop you from paying for cooling the area.

-When you block an air vent, your utility bill will not decrease.
-This is because the air that was meant to flow through the blocked vent will be forced into the next available one.
+When you block an air vent, your utility bill will not decrease because the air meant to flow through the blocked vent will be forced into the next available one.
 And the more vents you block, the further the air will travel to circulate around open vents in the house.

 How will blocking the vents affect the airflow in the room?

-Well, with the vents closed, your ventilation system will not be able to pump fresh air from outside into that room.
-Instead, the room with the blocked vents will be relying on recirculated air.
-This could be an issue in office environments where having a constant flow of fresh air is essential.
+With the vents closed, your ventilation system cannot pump fresh air from outside.
+Instead, the room with the blocked vents will rely on recirculated air, which could be an issue in office environments where a constant flow of fresh air is essential.

 To enjoy a steady stream of fresh air in a room, you will need to keep the ceiling vent open.